 And while BustedCheater.com’s social media presence isn’t as big of a threat to your reputation as some other cheater reporting websites, it still does have over 100 likes on their Facebook page.
 Keep in mind that all it takes is for one person to catch wind of the information online and then circulate it, leading to potentially irreparable damage to one’s personal and professional reputation.

 BustedCheaters.com falls under the category of a user-generated content platform (UGC), which means the bulk of its content is created, or “generated,” by third-parties.
-What makes BustedCheaters.com such a threat to one’s reputation is their site disclaimer, which actually acknowledges their near-blanket immunity granted to them (and other UGCs and ISPs) under Section 230 of the Communications Decency Act (CDA).
+What makes BustedCheaters.com such a threat to one’s reputation is its site disclaimer, which actually acknowledges their near-blanket immunity granted to them (and other UGCs and ISPs) under Section 230 of the Communications Decency Act (CDA).
 It reads:

 “The content of all posts and comments on BustedCheaters.com represent the opinions of the original poster and are not endorsed, approved or representations of the opinions of BustedCheaters.com or its owners.”